hendemic/network-eval-service/README.md

 ## Installation
 ### Unique Proxmox LXC Installation Considerations
-Its recommended that you use a Debian 12 LXC.
+It is recommended that you use a Debian 12 LXC.
 Set up your new container, and then make sure required packages are installed.

 ```bash
 apt update && apt install git curl sudo
 ```

+> **Caution**: **The install.sh script is not a Proxmox Helper Script.** Do not run the install script on your host in Proxmox.
+If you are using Proxmox, this is meant to be run in an LXC container you create for NES or intend to run NES in alongside other Docker apps.

 ### Install process for all systems
 Navigate to the directory you prefer to clone source to for install.
-If you're unsure, usr/local/src is a common convention and will work for this install.
+If you're unsure, /usr/local/src is a common convention and will work for this install.
 ```bash
 cd /usr/local/src/
 ```